perforce/helix-alm-rest-client/Readme.md

 ### integrationTest
 Runs a series of integration tests with the Helix ALM REST API.
 This expects a Helix ALM database and projects similar to the REST API WITS setup.

-## Support
-The halm-rest-client is a community supported project and is not officially supported by Perforce.

-Pull requests and issues are the responsibility of the project's moderator(s); this may be a vetted individual or team with members outside of the Perforce organization.
-Perforce does not officially support these projects, therefore all issues should be reported and managed via GitHub (not via Perforce's standard support process).